-You may assign your rights and obligations under this Agreement with the consent of Hearst Power, which shall not withhold its consent unreasonably.
+6.1.
+You may assign your rights and obligations under this Agreement with the consent of Hearst Power which shall not withhold its consent unreasonably.
 Hearst Power shall have the right to assign its rights and obligations under this Agreement without your consent.

-I understand, accept and agree to comply with and be bound by the above terms and conditions governing the connection of my generation facility to Hearst Power's distribution system.
+I understand, accept, and agree to comply with and be bound by the above terms and conditions governing the connection of my generation facility to Tillsonburg Hydro Inc's distribution system.

+Project Address:

 Customer Signature: Date:

-Print name and Hearst (dd/mm/yyyy)
+Print Name:

+Hearst Power Account Number:

-I confirm that the follo wing information is s true and accurat te:
+I confirm the following information is true and accurate:

-Nameplate rating of G enerator: kW Total install ed generationkW
+Nameplate Rating of Generator:kW Total Installation Generation: kW

-Туре: Wind Turbind

-Photovoltaic (Solar)

-Hydraulic Turbine

-Fuel Cell

-Other:
+Type: [ ] Wind Turbine [ ] Solar Photovoltaic (PV) [ ] Hydraulic Turbine [ ] Fuel Cell

+[ ] Other

-Inverter Utilized: Yes 1 No
+Inverter Utilized: [ ] Yes [ ] No

-Inverter Certification: C22.2 #107.1 UL 1741 Site Certified by the ESA
+Inverter Certification: [ ] C22.2 #107.1 [ ] UL 1741 [ ] Site Certified by ESA

+For Office Use Only:

-For office use: Station Feeder: Date connected:
+Station: Feeder: Date Connected: